Search by

 What happens if I stop being a full time student?

-You can still live at property until the end of your licence period, however you will become liable for council tax during this time.
+You can still live at management until the end of your licence period, however you will become liable for council tax during this time.
 They can help you try and find somebody to take over your licence should you wish to leave, however this cannot be guaranteed.

 Can I choose my flatmates?

 You can request to be in a room close to or within the same flat as your friends, however this is subject to availability.
-Management will do all they can to accommodate your request.
+They will do all they can to accommodate your request.
 Subject to availability you may request to be in a single sex cluster flat for religious or cultural reasons.

 What does management do for the environment?